Perkedel/Kaded-fnf-mods/CREDIT.md

 **dislcaimer**: above list are no way meant to insult, defame, or threat authors of the mods listed.
 Perkedel requires all contributor from all tiers, roles, etc. to be transparent not only what have been yoinked, but also deyoinked assets, as well as the reason behind each deyoinks and removal (also including the foreshadowing which means mods that wish to be yoinked but ND circled license in the way). for those author that got the mod removed, feel free to make change in your licensing in case you disagree with the removal.

-If you wish to grant us permission to yoink your mods here, please change your license that at least removes offending circle (such as `No Derivative`).
+~~If you wish to grant us permission to yoink your mods here, please change your license that at least removes offending circle (such as `No Derivative`).
 Perkedel do not accept exclusive grant certificate, or even bribe absolutely, due to nature of Perkedel that importance people more than ownself, especially in terms of motto and service (violation like granting exclusive grant either to us or someonw will cause your name blacklisted for particular sector which is fnf mods. your mod will be blacklisted from being yoinked).
-We require that you in full heart declared whether or not should anyone use your assets, code script, and stuff.
+We require that you in full heart declared whether or not should anyone use your assets, code script, and stuff.~~ Permission asking directive is active. read `PERMISSION.md` for more info.

 for more detail about our statement regarding the `No Derivative` is death wish, feel free to read here
 https://gamebanana.com/questions/11159?post=9179454